xybruceliu/thought-kit/README.md

 - **ThoughtBubbleNode**: Visualizations of AI thoughts
 - **ResponseNode**: AI responses with animations

-For detailed information about the frontend implementation, see the [frontend README](/thoughtfulLM/frontend/README.md).
+For more information, see the [frontend README](/thoughtfulLM/frontend/README.md).

 ## Examples

-See the `thought_kit/examples/` directory for more examples:
+The `thought_kit/examples/` directory contains example use cases:

 - `api_thought_generation.py`: Basic thought generation with memory context
-- `api_thought_operation.py`: Using ThoughtOperator to like thoughts with weight management
+- `api_thought_operation.py`: Using ThoughtOperator to like thoughts
 - `api_thought_articulation.py`: Articulating thoughts into coherent responses
+- `use_preset_seeds.py`: Using preset prompts and configurations

 ## License